Global Journalism and Public Relations MAStudy level: Postgraduate

-This module covers the principles and practice of public relations (PR).
+This module covers the principles and practices of public relations (PR).
 It will provide you with the skills to construct, execute and apply public relations strategies to meet the objectives of an organisation.
-Acting as consultants on a real-world brief, you will learn how to help clients or employers build and maintain their profiles and reputations.
+Acting as consultants on a real-world or imaginary briefs, you will learn how to help clients or employers build and maintain their profiles and reputations.
 You will be introduced to the code of ethics for public relations and critically engage with debates around ethics and law as it is applied to PR.

 Journalism Practice, Law and Ethics - 30 credits

 This module focuses on the fundamentals of journalistic practice.
 It concentrates on the practical, creative and technical skills associated with these professional practices.
-Topics addressed include: ideas, markets and sources; interviewing; notetaking and record keeping; news and feature writing; industry history and structure; conventions and techniques of specialist forms and genres.
-Students acquire practical skills through the production of journalistic pieces, with the support of the module team.
+Topics addressed include ideas, markets and sources, interviewing, notetaking and record keeping, news and feature writing, industry history and structure, conventions and techniques of specialist forms and genres.
+You acquire practical skills through the production of journalistic pieces, with the support of the module team.

 Advanced Journalism: Digital, Social, Mobile - 20 credits

-This module focuses on advancing key skills that are employed by journalists in all platforms for various target audiences.
-The module takes students through the research process, working to a deadline and finally delivering the required product to a professional standard.
-Students work as a team to produce and resource a group project to deadline, under the direction of module staff.
-This prepares students for the impact that convergence has had on newsrooms.
-Students are specifically trained on how to produce a single story/topic for two or more key platforms for specific target audiences.
+This module focuses on advancing key skills that are employed by journalists on all platforms for various target audiences.
+The module takes you through the research process, working to a deadline and finally delivering the required product to a professional standard.
+You work as a team to produce and resource a group project to deadline, under the direction of module staff.
+This prepares you for the impact that convergence has had on newsrooms.
+You will be specifically trained on how to produce a single story/topic for two or more key platforms for specific target audiences.
 The key themes include the importance of a more advanced understanding of the need to tailor the product to a specific target audience, including specialist outlets: developing the story, analysing source material, applying conventions and understanding techniques of production.
-Students are asked to engage with the ethical debates about journalistic practice in digital contexts and apply their understanding of ethics to their practice.
-There is strong emphasis on practical and technical skills required.
+You will be asked to engage with the ethical debates about journalistic practice in digital contexts and apply their understanding of ethics to their practice.
+There is a strong emphasis on practical and technical skills required.

 Specialist Professional Practice in Journalism and PR - 30 credits

-This module provides you with the opportunity to acquire and develop specialist knowledge and skills necessary in a chosen area.
+This module provides you with the opportunity to acquire and develop specialist knowledge and skills necessary in your chosen area of global journalism.
 It builds on practical journalism skills and techniques modules and other modules and it will allow you to expand the depth of your content creation and also devise ways of routinely doing so in your future practice.
-You will work under the supervision of a mentoring team on live specialist journalism projects either with a host organisation or at the university.
+You will work under the supervision of a mentoring team on live specialist journalism projects either with a host organisation2 or at the university.